Investing in undervalued securities worldwide

 Triangula Capital is a brand name, not an incorporated entity.

 This page is provided for information purposes only.
-It is not a recommendation to copy the Triangula Capital strategy or to invest in any fund or security.
+It is not a recommendation to copy the Triangula Capital strategy or to buy, sell or hold any security.

 2009-2020 performance figures are from Pietari’s personal Interactive Brokers account.
 They are time-weighted returns calculated in accordance with the Global Investment Performance Standards (GIPS).